papoudakis/sparse-digraph-generator/README.md

 * **generated_graphs**, which contains the 100 generated graphs for each one of the original graph for the 3 models that we tested, SDG, GDGNC, Bollobas

-* **evolved_graps**, which contains the 10 pairs of consecutive software graphs.
+* **evolved_graphs**, which contains the 10 pairs of consecutive software graphs.
 We used this data for the experiments of SEDGE.

 Authors: Georgios Papoudakis, Philippe Preux, Martin Monperrus